jsborjesson/passwords/source/06-Discussion.md

 results, but it was not possible in the very limited time that this paper was written in.

 Perhaps the most interesting study to derive from this is to investigate **how well the alternatives measure up against passwords.
 Are they better?
-Which one is the best?**.
+Which one is the best?**